Abhinav-1708/Federated-Ensembling/README.md

   - Shows ensemble weights evolution
   - Presents final metrics for all models and the ensemble
   - Provides detailed information about the final model weights
+  - Allows downloading trained models and ensemble weights

+- **Interactive Training Control**:
+  - Start new training with configurable parameters
+  - Real-time monitoring of training progress
+  - Visual display of client status and model assignments
+  - Live training logs
+  - Automatically redirects to results when training completes

 ### Running the Dashboard